 - Focal therapy with laser ablation and transperineal cryotherapy

-- Clinical trials of new therapies for prostate cancer
+- Clinical trials of new approaches for prostate cancer

 If you have been diagnosed with prostate cancer, your prostate cancer specialist will explain all your treatment options and create a treatment plan tailored to you.